 I am now thoroughly convinced that the current generation of buyers will be the last with access to a selection of art-caliber, 19th-century pieces.
 Further evidence of this is that in 2020 major auction houses only occasionally offered High-Collectible or Connoisseur-Caliber rugs and filled out their sales with primarily handsome Level 5 Decorative pieces that have no intrinsic collectible value.
 However, my unique access to numerous longtime collecting families will allow us to continue to offer the full spectrum of 19th-century carpets that we do.

 In part, because we dramatically enhanced the SEO (Search Engine Optimization) of our website last year, our international sales increased nine-fold.
-We were privileged to connect with clients and ship their new acquisitions to Canada and throughout Europe, as well as Australia, New Zealand, Singapore, Israel, Lebanon, Jordan, Qatar, and other locales.
+We were privileged to connect with clients and ship their new acquisitions to Canada and throughout Europe, as well as Australia, New Zealand, Singapore, Israel, Lebanon, Jordan, Qatar, and others.

-Despite the constraints posed by the pandemic, we also saw many new clients assembling Whole-Home Rug Displays last year, as I foresaw in my annual 2019 end of year letter in which I wrote, “I expect to see the number of multi-rug suites and Home Collections increasing as our clients’ taste continues to become more refined and experimental.
+Despite the constraints posed by the pandemic, we also saw many new clients assembling Whole Home Rug Displays last year, as I foresaw in my annual 2019 end-of-year letter in which I wrote, “I expect to see the number of multi-rug suites and Home Collections increasing as our clients’ taste continues to become more refined and experimental.”